 Faculty serve as academic advisors to students.
-A student is notified of advisor assignment at the beginning of each semester.
+Students are notified of advisor assignment at the beginning of each semester.
 Faculty advisors post a listing of date and time available on their office door.
 A student may sign up for an available time to meet with assigned advisor.
-A student is expected to contact his/her academic advisor for an initial conference and in the event a score of 77% or above is not achieved on a course examination.
-Faculty may require an advisee to complete specific activities (time analysis, view film, etc.) as a result of counseling session.
-Additional conferences are initiated through advisor-advisee arrangements.
+Students are expected to contact their academic advisor for an initial conference and as needed if a score of 77% or above is not achieved on a course examination.
+Faculty may require an advisee to complete specific activities (time analysis, view film, etc.) as an outcome of a counseling session.
+Additional conferences may be offered through advisor-advisee appointments.

 Academic advising is available to a student while adjusting to student role, educational planning, and socialization into nursing, study habits, test taking, and limited tutoring.
-If extensive tutoring is needed, the Academic and Spiritual counselor should be contacted for reference.
-Students with concerns beyond academics are referred to the Academic and Spiritual counselor.
+If extensive tutoring is necessary, the Academic and Spiritual counselor will be consulted as a reference.
+Students with concerns beyond academics will be referred to the Academic and Spiritual counselor for further advisement.